 The art of big family weddings is preparing for the unexpected.
 Always.
 You’ve finally set the date.
 Getting busy, getting things ready for the big day.
 Your mom will be there.
 Your dad will be there.
 Why, even your cousin’s brother’s aunt’s twice removed will be there.
 And you are stressing.
 Then again, who wouldn’t?

-Even if you come from a large close-knit family, your wedding should not be a reunion.
+Even if you come from a large close-knit family, your wedding should not be a reunion or something similar to team building activities.
 It is cause for celebration not “hey, i have not seen you in ten years!” there’s free food affair.
 This is why in most cases brides and grooms choose to hire wedding planners to avoid the stress and hurdle of planning a wedding instead of a family reunion.
 You must learn the art of big family weddings.

 Have a checklist